nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 ### Module Emulation

-Modules can be emulated by returning a map:
+Modules can export multiple values by returning a map:

 math.ni: